 Comfort really is the name of the game with the K701, and the lightweight plastic build is only the beginning.
 In addition to this, these headphones feature a self-adjusting leather headband with very light resistance.

 The ear-cups are padded with 3D foam for the most ergonomic fit and wrapped in a layer of fine velour.
-And on top of that, the amount of pressure that the ear-cups exert is rather minimal, just enough for the headphones to stay on your head without slipping off.
+On top of that, the amount of pressure that the ear-cups exert is rather minimal, just enough for the headphones to stay on your head without slipping off.

 Add all of these features up and you’re left with headphones that you can use for hours on end without any pain or sweating.
-But enticing as this may be for, say, gamers, these headphones have a very niche audience in that they’re not even suitable for all audiophiles.
+However, enticing as this may be for, say, gamers, these headphones have a very niche audience in that they’re not even suitable for all audiophiles.

 All of this stems from one key feature of the K701: the open-back earcups.

 Not only will this make the headphones unfit for use in any environment riddled with outside noises because you’ll hear everything louder than a whisper, but also because everyone else will hear whatever it is you’re listening.

 These Are Indoor Headphones

 And just to drive home the point that these are first and foremost studio headphones, they don’t have any additional buttons or convenient in-line volume controls, giving you very little incentive to connect them to your smartphone.

-Of course, these extra features really aren’t to be expected in studio headphones and sound quality is where the money is really at.
+Of course, these extra features really aren’t to be expected in studio headphones – sound quality is where the money is really at.
 Unsurprisingly, the K701 doesn’t disappoint.